Hurricane Sandy looms over 10-day sprint to U.S. election

 That last happened in the bitterly contested election of 2000, when Democrat Al Gore won half a million more votes nationally than Bush, but the Republican won the presidency because he ended up with more electoral votes.

-(Additional reporting by Patricia Zengerle in McLean, Virginia and Jeff Mason in Washington, Writing by Patricia Zengerle and Deborah Charles; Editing by Alistair Bell and Peter Cooney)
+(Additional reporting by Patricia Zengerle in McLean, Virginia, Writing by Patricia Zengerle and Deborah Charles; Editing by Alistair Bell and Will Dunham)